Venturocket/angular-slider/README.md

 - Full touch event support

 ## Known Issues
 - When hidden during initialization (`display: none;`) the slider might not display correctly when shown.
 Issue `$scope.$broadcast('refreshSlider');` in a parent scope to tell the slider to update the DOM.
+- The `step` attribute conflicts with angular-foundation's `step` directive ([docs](http://madmimi.github.io/angular-foundation/#/tour)).
+To remedy this, use `step-width` instead (it's an alias of `step`). `step` will be deprecated in the next minor release, so if you want to do a bit of future proofing you can start using `step-width` now and save yourself a bit of migration work later .

 ## Installation